deimidis/neo-brutalics/README.md

 I can't be bothered to write an entire readme for this, so check out the full write-up here: https://blog.intelfy.dk/dev-block-made-theme/ (contains a download .zip, but you could also just clone this repository locally and zip and install)

-Download the latest release here: https://github.com/TomKonig/neo-brutalics/releases
+Download the latest semi-stable release here: https://github.com/TomKonig/neo-brutalics/releases Or find the very newest version - hotfixes and all - here: https://blog.intelfy.dk/dev-block-made-theme/

 unreleased hotfixes:
 - upped the font-weight on universal headings for a better look